 Most DBAs prefer to avoid that type of extracurricular contact and would prefer their databases to always exhibit sterling performance.

-Optimize MySQL Performance
+Improve MySQL Performance

 Unfortunately, database performance issues are not about to suddenly disappear.
 Even finely tuned databases may become problematic over time.
 As developers add new queries, the volume of data grows, and the number of concurrent users increases.
 What was once a smoothly running system may become bogged down with performance issues.